marvinvr/portfolio-v2/src/posts/2024-10-03-activation-aware-quantization-awq.md

 Large Language Models (LLMs) have made a big mark in AI, helping with various language tasks.
 But getting these models to run directly on our hardware is a challenge.
 Why?
 Well, the main issue is their sheer size.
 GPT-3, for instance, boasts 175 billion parameters.
 That's a lot of data for even the most powerful Graphics Cards to handle.

-Running LLMs on devices has some clear perks, though.
+Running LLMs directly on devices has some clear perks, though.
 It cuts down on the wait times we experience when data has to travel to and from cloud services.
 Plus, it keeps personal data safer since it doesn’t have to leave the device at all, reducing the risk of it falling into the wrong hands.

 Quantization comes into the picture as a clever solution to shrink these models down to a size that is more easily manageable for smaller devices.
 The idea is to reduce the number of bits used to represent data in the model, thus lightening its load.
 But the usual methods have their issues.
 Techniques like quantization-aware training are quite resource-intensive, and post-training quantization often ends up hurting the model's performance, especially when using fewer bits.

 That’s where Activation-aware Weight Quantization (AWQ) comes in.
 It takes a different approach.
 Instead of focusing on all the weights equally, AWQ picks out a tiny fraction of the weights that matter the most.
-By looking at the activation distribution rather than just the weights, AWQ manages to keep the model’s performance intact while still making it more device-friendly.
+AWQ manages to keep the model’s performance intact while still making it more device-friendly.
 This makes running LLMs on our devices a lot more feasible.

-### What is Quantization?
+### What exactly is Quantization?

 Quantization, in the simplest terms, is the process of reducing the precision of the numbers used in a model.
 Picture this: you're tasked with fitting a vast library onto a single bookshelf.
 Instead of cramming every last pamphlet in, you'd prioritize the crucial volumes.
 When it comes to quantizing a machine learning model, it’s about asking whether we really need every single bit of precision, or if we can get away with less without noticing much difference.

 Most models use 16 or 32 bits for every single number, but with quantization, we start to round those numbers down to use, say, just 8 bits.
-So, we're essentially deciding which decimals to snip off, striking a balance between the model's memory use and its performance.
-This technique translates to less memory usage and much faster computations, which is precisely what you want whether you're running these models on a server or your smartphone.
+So, we're essentially deciding how many decimals to snip off, to reach our desired balance between the model's memory use and its performance.
+This technique translates to less memory usage and much faster computations, which is precisely what you want whether you're running these models on a smaller server or your smartphone.
 Quantization therefore makes Machine Learning models more accessible and practical for everyone, reducing cloud dependence and keeping your hardware budget in check.

-## What is Activation-aware Weight Quantization
+## What is Activation-aware Weight Quantization?

 Activation-aware Weight Quantization (AWQ) is a clever approach to make large language models more efficient by focusing on what truly matters within the model's structure.
 Traditional quantization techniques reduce the precision of all the model's numbers evenly, but AWQ flips this idea on its head by being selective about which weights are important.
 Instead of treating every component of the model equally, AWQ pinpoints the weights that are crucial for maintaining the model's performance.
 By doing so, it manages to significantly cut down on quantization errors.

-The game-changer here is AWQ's focus on activation rather than just weight magnitude.
-Conventional wisdom might suggest keeping weights with the largest values, but AWQ has found that targeting weights associated with greater activation yields far better performance.
 This approach allows AWQ to preserve the essential features of the model using only about 1% of the weights in floating-point precision, without the need for complex re-training processes.

 ## How AWQ Works